json-schema-org/json-schema-spec/jsonschema-core.md

-Note that when no such alternate approach is possible for a keyword, implementations that do not support annotation collections will not be able to support those keywords or vocabularies that contain them.
+Note that when no such alternate approach is possible for a keyword, implementations that do not support annotation collections will not be able to support those keywords.

 ### Identifiers

 Identifiers define IRIs for a schema, or affect how such IRIs are resolved in [references](#referenced), or both.
-The Core vocabulary defined in this document defines several identifying keywords, most notably `$id`.
+This document defines several identifying keywords, most notably `$id`.

 Canonical schema IRIs MUST NOT change while processing an instance, but keywords that affect IRI-reference resolution MAY have behavior that is only fully determined at runtime.

-While custom identifier keywords are possible, vocabulary designers should take care not to disrupt the functioning of core keywords.
+While custom identifier keywords are possible, extension designers should take care not to disrupt the functioning of core keywords.
 For example, the `$dynamicAnchor` keyword in this specification limits its IRI resolution effects to the matching `$dynamicRef` keyword, leaving the behavior of `$ref`